 If you’re a coaching executive or leader keen to develop your own team with your own framework, the right questions can be incredibly powerful at fostering insight.

-Quenza’s Expansion Library is full of activities with team coaching questions you can adapt or send as they are; check out the following for your set of coaching tools:
+Quenza’s Expansion Library is full of activities with team coaching questions you can adapt or send as they are; check out the following as you plan your coaching sessions:

 Quenza’s Strengths Interview gives you a structured set of 10 strengths questions that can help team members explore their natural talents, traits, and capabilities.